 The studies I cite are all included in current behavior science textbooks, and my descriptions are in accord with the textbooks’ conclusions.
 The conclusions are different from the common assumptions about punishment.

 I’ve written a lot about making humane choices in training and about the fallout that accompanies aversive methods.
-But there are other problems with the use of aversives besides the immediate likelihood of hurting, scaring, or bothering your dog.
+But the immediate risk of hurting, scaring, or bothering your dog is not the only problem with using aversives.
 It turns out that using positive punishment is tricky.

 In the term positive punishment, positive doesn’t mean “good” or “upbeat.”
 In behavior science, it means the type of punishment in which something is added and a behavior decreases.
 The added thing is something the animal wants to avoid.
 If every time your dog sat you shocked her, played a painfully loud noise, or threw something at her, your dog would likely not sit as often.
 Those things I mentioned would act as “aversive stimuli.”
 If the dog sat less after that, then punishment would have occurred.